wikitongues/poly/README.md

 Marie's reality is not unique, and over 5% of the languages spoken in the world today are expected to have fewer than 100 speakers.
 We at Wikitongues resolved to provide tools to facilitate the experience of documentation.

-Development on Poly was made possible by record-breaking a [Kickstarter campaign](www.kck.st/poly).
+Initial development on Poly was made possible by record-breaking a [Kickstarter campaign](www.kck.st/poly).
 Thank you very much to all our backers.

 ##About [Wikitongues](www.wikitongues.org)
 In the next eighty years, 3,000 languages are expected to disappear.
 We won't let that happen.